FLOSSBOKORG/FLOSSBOK/foss-use.md

 * 66% of companies are considering OSS as a default approach before other options for their next product.
 * 55% of companies believe that open source delivers superior security when lined up against proprietary solutions.
 The superior security of open source is also expected to rise to 61% over the next 2-3 years.
 * 58% think open source scales better and 43% said OSS provides superior ease of deployment over proprietary software.
-* When evaluating security technologies for internal use, 45% of respondents said open source options are given first consideration.
+* When evaluating security technologies for internal use, 45% of companies say that open source options are given first consideration.
 * Looking ahead, those who took the survey saw cloud computing \(39%\), big data \(35%\), operating systems \(33%\), and the Internet of Things \(31%\) being impacted by OSS in the next 2-3 years.

 ### Some problems remains in the adoption of OSS